bahagh/aws_babbel_etl_pipeline-/Readme.md

 ```bash
  cd AWS_Babbel_ETL_Pipeline
 ```
-### N.B Please open terraform file "main.tf" in an editor and replace the 'access_key' and the 'secret_key' with your owns before moving to the next step
+### N.B Please open terraform file "main.tf" in an editor and replace the 'access_key' and the 'secret_key' with your owns and save it before moving to the next step
 initialize terraform in the repository :
 ```bash
  terraform init